 - Credit authorities (and their limits) for approving share margin financing (including those for approving deviations from policies); - Method and frequency of collateral revaluation, e.g. the portfolio of share collateral is to be marked to market at least daily, and more often during the day if the stock market is highly volatile (see para.
 7.5.1); - Conditions triggering margin call and forced liquidation of accounts, and the approach adopted for margin call monitoring and forced liquidation; - Relevant management information (e.g. MIS reports) to be produced, including the flow of information, the nature of each MIS report, the responsible persons who review these reports and the frequency of review; - Measures to enhance investor protection which are relevant to the share margin financing activities of Als (e.g. the handling of clients' assets).
-In addition, in order to enhance the quality and timeliness of disclosure of account information, lending Als are expected to adopt standards comparable to those requirements set out in the Securities and Futures (Contract Notes, Statements of Account and Receipts) Rules applicable to securities margin financing clients within three months of the date of issuing this module;
+In addition, in order to enhance the quality and timeliness of disclosure of account information, lending Als are expected to adopt standards comparable to those requirements set out in the Securities and Futures (Contract Notes, Statements of Account and Receipts) Rules applicable to securities margin financing clients; and - Procedures for handling customer complaints (see IC-4 "Complaint Handling Procedures" for further guidance).